blakeembrey/writing/readme.md

 # Blake Embrey

-This is the personal blog of Blake Embrey, but feel free to fork and reuse the design and implementation for your own blog.
-The blog is statically generated using Metalsmith and hosted using Github pages.
+This is the open source and personal blog of Blake Embrey.

 ## Usage